Fluoride occurs naturally in the body as calcium fluoride. Calcium fluoride is mostly found in the bones and teeth.

 Too much fluoride in the diet is very rare.
 Rarely, infants who get too much fluoride before their teeth have broken through the gums have changes in the enamel that covers the teeth.
 Faint white lines or streaks may appear, but they are usually not easy to see.

-The Food and Nutrition Board at the Institute of Medicine recommends the following dietary intake for fluoride:
+The Food and Nutrition Board at the National Academies of Sciences, Engineering, and Medicine recommends the following dietary intake for fluoride:

 - 0 to 6 months: 0.01 milligrams per day (mg/day)

 - 7 to 12 months: 0.5 mg/day